probil/vue-socket.io-extended/README.md

 Vue.use(VueSocketIOExt, socket, { store });
 ```

+#### Receiving Events

-The main idea behind the integration is that mutations and actions are dispatched/committed automatically on Vuex store when server socket event arrives.
-Not every mutation and action is invoked.
-It should follow special formatting convention, so the plugin can easily determine which one should be called.
+Mutations and actions will be dispatched or committed automatically in the Vuex store when a socket event arrives.
+A mutation or action must follow the naming convention below to recognize and handle a socket event.

-* a **mutation** should start with `SOCKET_` prefix and continue with an uppercase version of the event
+* A **mutation** should start with `SOCKET_` prefix and continue with an uppercase version of the event
-* an **action** should start with `socket_` prefix and continue with camelcase version of the event
+* An **action** should start with `socket_` prefix and continue with camelcase version of the event

 | Server Event | Mutation | Action
 | --- | --- | --- |